syncfusion-content/ej2-react-docs/ej2-react/button/how-to/set-the-disabled-state.md

 ---
 layout: post
 title: Set the disabled state in React Button Component | Syncfusion
-description: Learn here all about set the disabled state support in Syncfusion Essential React Button component, it'e elements and more.
+description: Learn here all about set the disabled state support in Syncfusion Essential React Button component, it's elements and more.
 control: Set the disabled state
 platform: ej2-react
 documentation: ug